Tags: Lamp Shades

-Once you've pinpointed the style and feel you want to craft for your space, determining what size chandelier fits for your dining room will help you decide on the perfect fixture.
-Chandeliers are statement pieces meant to tie a room together, so when in doubt, err on the larger side.
+Once you've pinpointed the style and feel you want to craft for your space, determining what size chandelier fits your dining room will help you decide on the perfect fixture.
+Dining table chandeliers are statement pieces meant to tie a room together, so when in doubt, err on the larger side.
 However, a few simple rules can help you determine roughly what size chandelier will look best in your room.
-A fixture that is too small can be overwhelmed by a bigger space, but an oversized fixture in a small room will look cramped and mismatched.
-The simplest way to choose a fixture that's just right is to look at your dining table.
-As a general rule, the width of your chandelier should be roughly 12 inches less than the width of your table at its widest point
+A light fixture that is too small can be overwhelmed by a bigger space, but an oversized light fixture in a small dining room will look cramped and mismatched.
+The simplest way to choose a lighting fixture that is perfect for you is to look at your dining table.
+As a general rule, the width of your chandelier should be roughly 12 inches less than the width of your table at its widest point.

-Once you've chosen a dining room chandelier that matches your taste, the final consideration is how to hang your dining room chandelier.
+Once you've chosen a dining room chandelier that matches your taste, the final consideration is how to hang your dining room light fixture.
 Your chandelier should be centered over your dining table, even if the dining table is not centered within the room.
-Your chandelier should hang 30-to-36 inches above the table, assuming you have 8-foot ceilings.
-For taller ceilings, add 3 inches for every extra foot of ceiling height over 8 feet will work.
+Your chandelier should hang 30-to-36 inches above the table, assuming you have 8-foot ceilings—that's the measurement labeled 'C' in the graphic below!
+For taller ceilings, add 3 inches for every extra foot of ceiling height over 8 feet.
 There are more tips and tricks for how to hang your chandelier over your dining table, but these key rules are a great place to start!